ThoseGrapefruits/ScrabbleTwist/README.md

 ######Problems:
 - Assigning multiple values to the dictionary at declaration
 	- __Solution__ Create anonymous sub-class of each dictionary and add values individually inside of it. [(Source)](http://stackoverflow.com/a/1005083)
 	- As dirty as this sounds, it's [not terrible efficiency-wise and speed-wise](http://stackoverflow.com/q/924285), it just adds a lot of lines.
+Still, not the best, but not terrible
+	- It creates anonymous sub-classes which, at compile time, are what get put in `ScrabbleTwist$1.class` & `ScrabbleTwist$2.class`.

 <br>

 ####Select letters randomly and place them in a "hand" for the player.
 ###### Method:
-- ArrayList for letters in hand.
+- `ArrayList` for letters in hand.

 ######Problems:
 - Letters not properly biased by their number of occurrences when drawing directly from dictionary.